Rugelach

 For some reason, I got on a baking kick this week.
 And I decided to make rugelach.
 Rugelach is a jewish pastry, sort of.
 Like all "jewish" foods, its a European thing, brought to America first by Jews, and adopted into Jewish culture.
 I like them, and I thought I'd try and make them.

 All of the recipes sounded a little hard, but it actually turned out to be a snap.
-I primarily used these two recipes.
+The first few times I made these, I used these two recipes.
+However, when I stumbled upon this recipe, it became the instant winner.

 Here I've only included the recipe for dough (and then the process for making the rugelach) because you can honestly fill them with anything you want.
 I think jams are best, but a cottage cheese/cream cheese filling also works.